sheffield-bioinformatics-core/ngs_intro_workshop/01-ngs-intro.md

 2. In the *BAM File to report statistics of* box choose the bam file produced by the *mark duplicates* step

-#### 4. Download your bam file
+#### 6. Download your bam file(s)

-For the next step you will need to download the `bam` file that you produced.
+For the next step you will need to download the `bam` files that you produced.
 To do this, you can click the floppy disk icon.

 ![](media/download_bam.png)